-From 1 July, 2019 the Stronger Communities Cluster brought together and replaces the Family and Communities and Justice Clusters.
-Stronger Communities brings NSW government services targeted at achieving safe, just, inclusive and resilient communities under one roof.
+From 1 July, 2019 the Stronger Communities Cluster was created, bringing together and replacing the Family and Communities and Justice Clusters.
+This brings under one roof, NSW government services targeted at achieving safe, just, inclusive and resilient communities.

 Creating stronger communities together

-The Justice and Family and Communities Clusters already share a common purpose across many areas of their work.
+The Justice and Family and Communities Clusters already shared a common purpose across many areas of their work.

 - people at high risk of reoffending, and

 Collaborating for better outcomes for the community

 Working together in the Stronger Communities cluster means we can continue to deliver services with a more unified and collaborative approach.
 There is now a greater focus on prevention and early intervention, faster responses, more seamless operations, less duplication of effort and better outcomes.

 We are now focused on making a real and lasting difference to the lives of people across NSW and are responsible for delivering the Premier’s Priorities including to:

 - Decrease the proportion of children and young people re-reported at risk of significant harm by 20 per cent by 2023.